legion-platform/legion/docs/source/gs_feedback_loop.rst

    Described below requires ``feedback`` to be enabled in the HELM's chart configuration during deploy.

-Feedback loop allows model's developers to get review how good models work from their users (3rd-party systems or users that ask for prediction).
+Feedback loop allows model's developers to get review of how good models work from their users (3rd-party systems or users that ask for prediction).

 1. When anybody asks model for prediction, ``Request-ID`` header with random generated value is added to request and response.

-2. Generating of new value for ``Request-ID`` header is missing if value is present by requester (in request headers).
+2. If the ``Request-ID`` value is present in the request header (added by the requester), new ``Request-ID`` is not generated.

 3. Request and response of the model are being stored on external storage service (such as AWS S3 or GCS, depending on configuration).